aisingapore/sgnlp/README.md

 Unit and integration tests scripts are all stored in the `tests` folder.

-In order for unit tests in `Tests` folder to import `sgnlp-models` modules, please add the Python path variable at the root `sgnlp-models` folder prior to running test cases.
+In order for unit tests in `Tests` folder to import the modules properly, please add the root of the repository to the Python path variable  prior to running test cases.

 For Linux